isaza00/rails_api_template/README.md

 "Authorization: Bearer <JWT-token>"

-to get JWT-token as json response, create new user or login
+to get JWT-token as json response, create new user or login, params: {email, password}

 Actions
 # show all users